TOGAF® ADM Phase C – Develop the Application Architecture

 • First, what must change?
 Change in focus, organizational design, upskilling, outsourcing, in-sourcing, automating.
 These are all changes.
 We do them to improve an organization.

 • Second, when must it change?
-Are there dependancies?
+Are there dependencies?
 How about pre-conditions?
 Are you changing set-the-stage for a later change?

 • Third, how will you know if the change succeeded?
 What is your governance test for success?
 How will you guard value?

 The enterprise architecture stakeholders own all decisions for what must change and when.
-The businessapplication architect owns describing the governance tests to enable the stakeholders to direct the change project.the second and third outcomes.
+The application architect owns describing the governance tests to enable the stakeholders to direct the change project, the second and third outcomes.

-TOGAF Phase C Application Architecture Deliverables and Enterprise Architecture Purposes
+TOGAF Phase C Application Architecture Deliverables and Enterprise Architecture Use Cases

 There are four core purposes for developing enterprise architecture.
 Different TOGAF Phase C deliverables have different importance in each purpose.